getify/TNG-Hooks/README.md

 hit();       // Hit count: 3
 ```

-Optionally, you can pass a third argument to `useReducer(..)` (argument `5` below), which specifies a value to be used in invoking the reducer immediately on this initial pass:
+Optionally, you can pass a third argument to `useReducer(..)` (value `5` in the following snippet), which specifies a value to be used in invoking the reducer immediately on this initial pass:

 ```js
 function hit(amount = 1) {